CAW Community Champion Awards

 Aside from these specific initiatives, Diane’s contributions have had a much wider impact.
 She keeps municipal board members and Newmarket residents apprised of climate projects going on in town and has contributed to regional projects, such as serving on an advisory committee for a floodplain study for the Lamprey River.
 Many of the projects that Newmarket has undertaken can serve as a model for other coastal communities.
 Diane is widely recognized as a regional leader in identifying climate-related challenges and embracing innovative solutions to reduce risk.
 Her level of detail, enthusiasm, and commitment to achieving Newmarket’s vision and resilience goals are a source of admiration and respect.

 Colleagues at the Strafford Regional Planning Commission describe Diane as someone who demonstrates “what it means to be a responsible and successful planner”; “maintains a professional standard, even during difficult and often complicated discussions”; and exhibits “the uncanny ability to get things done,” despite hurdles.

-Steve should be commended “on his level of detail, enthusiasm, and commitment to achieving the [climate adaptation] goals of the city.
-He certainly deserves this award and should be recognized for his efforts.”
+Bird’s nomination commends his “level of detail, enthusiasm, and commitment to achieving the [climate adaptation] goals of the City” and emphasizes how “he certainly deserves this award and should be recognized for his efforts.”